 Alcobaca, Batalha and Tomar.
 Three cities in the Estremadura region of Portugal.
 All three famous for their monasteries and all three Unesco World Heritage sites worth a visit.
 Especially if you like history and cultural sites.
-As you might know by now, I am crazy for these kind of things, so during our 10-day Portugal road trip, I dragged my boyfriend down the altar (ha!) and explored the amazing monasteries of Alcobaça, Batalha and the Convent of Christ in Tomar.
+As you might know by now, I am crazy for this kind of things, so during our 10-day Portugal road trip, I dragged my boyfriend down the altar (ha!) and explored the amazing monasteries of Alcobaça, Batalha and the Convent of Christ in Tomar Portugal.
 Read about the Heritage Trail and why you should visit.
 I’ll give you a ton of practical tips to visit these monasteries in Portugal from Lisbon.

 Monasteries in Estremadura Portugal

 The monasteries of Alcobaça and Batalha and the Convent of Christ in Tomar are all joined together in the Monastery route or Heritage trail.
 The name shows a hint of what these Unesco sites are all about: Heritage!
 The Alcobaça Monastery is linked with the Batalha Monastery and the Convent of Tomar by their history.
-When you visit them, you’ll find historic churches, royal heritage, Medieval cloister gardens and true Unesco splendor.
+When you visit them, you’ll find historic churches, royal heritage, Medieval cloister gardens, and true Unesco splendor.